 California wine is no different.
 I’d like to take a brief minute to share my perspective on where we are today with respect to the trends in California wine, why we got here and what, in my opinion, is coming next.

-Following the news of this event, investment in California wine boomed and Chardonnay and Cabernet were planted far and wide in the region and in a short time, those two grapes became as synonymous to Sonoma and Napa as Riesling is to Mosel or Sangiovese is to Chianti.
-Compounding this new interest in producing quality Californian wines, the decade of the eighties brought with it a bout of phylloxera.
+Following the news of this event, investment in California wine boomed, and Chardonnay and Cabernet were planted far and wide in the region, and in a short time, those two grapes became as synonymous with Sonoma and Napa, as Riesling is to Mosel or Sangiovese, is to Chianti.
+Compounding this new interest in producing quality Californian wines, the decade of the eighties brought with it about phylloxera.
 This strange little louse decimates vineyards and forces vineyard owners to replant and in the North Coast, farmers used this event to double down on their commitment to Chardonnay and Cabernet as those two grapes commanded the best possible ROI.
 Winemakers looking to buck the system emerged during this period, namely the Rhone Rangers, proponents of Rhone varietals and epitomized by Randell Grahm’s ABC approach to wine (Anything But Chardonnay).

 All this is starting to change as a new generation of consumers and winemakers are dancing to the beat of a different drum; a beat which is less dictated by the voice of a critic.
 While new producers are challenging the dictums of not only the style of wine to make and the production methods to make them, they are also switching out the actual grapes planted in vineyards.
 Arguing that different grapes are better suited for certain sites within the highest celebrated AVA’s in California.